eden-tech-labs/MobSur_iOS_SDK/README.md

 ## FAQ

-- My surveys do not appear on the first event
+- My surveys do not appear on the first event:

 This may happen if you fire the `event` method too soon after the `setup` or `updateUser` methods.
 After the SDK receives the userID, it requests the surveys from the server.
 If you fire an event before you have survey for this event, it's ignored.